handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 In some cases however you may need to use workarounds as described below.

-> In most cases you'll be able to use User Script Rewrite Overrides to overcome limitations and make hot reload code compilable.
+> In most cases you'll be able to use [User Defined Script Overrides](#user-defined-script-overrides) to overcome limitations and make hot reload code compilable.

 ### Generic methods and classes won't be Hot-Reloaded
 Unfortunately generics will not be Hot-Reloaded, to workaround you'd need to move code to non-generic class / method.